-Multiobjective optimization is a challenging scientific domain, not only from a theoretical point of view but also due to its extensive range of applications [15, 31, 41, 46].
+Multiobjective optimization is a challenging scientific domain, not only from a theoretical point of view but also due to its extensive range of applications [16, 32, 42, 48].
 The presence of several conflicting objectives, that need to be simultaneously optimized, changes the classical concept of problem solution, which is no longer a single point.
-The goal is to identify a set of nondominated points, meaning that it is impossible to simultaneously improve all components of the objective function for each one of these points.
+The goal is to identify a set of nondominated points, meaning that for each of these points it is impossible to improve one component of the objective function, without deteriorating another.

-This set of nondominated points is denominated as Pareto front and constitutes the solution of the multiobjective optimization problem.
-It can be supported by a convex, a nonconvex, a connected, or a disconnected function, making its computation difficult [40, 45].
-This task is even more complicated if derivatives are not available [4, 19].
+The image, by the objective function, of this set of nondominated points is denominated as Pareto front and constitutes the solution of the multiobjective optimization problem.
+It can be supported by a convex, a nonconvex, a connected, or a disconnected function, making its computation difficult [41, 47].
+This task is even more complicated if derivatives are not available [4, 20].
 In this case, the problem to be solved will be a multiobjective derivative-free optimization problem.

-Derivatives are an important tool in nonlinear optimization [42] since they can guide the search by identifying directions of potential descent for the functions.
+Derivatives are an important tool in nonlinear optimization [43] since they can guide the search by identifying directions of potential descent for the functions.
 However, several reasons could explain their absence.
 For instance, the problem by itself could be nonsmooth or, being smooth, function evaluation could be computationally expensive, preventing the use of numerical techniques to estimate derivatives.
-Derivative-free optimization problems are often associated to black-box functions, in the context of simulation-based optimization [4, 19].
+Derivative-free optimization problems are often associated to black-box functions, in the context of simulation-based optimization [4, 20].

-Multiobjective derivative-free optimization problems are commonly addressed with heuristics, like is the case of evolutionary or genetic algorithms [13].
+Multiobjective derivative-free optimization problems are commonly addressed with heuristics, like is the case of evolutionary or genetic algorithms [14].
 Although, if the cost associated with computing a function value is high, these methods are not an appropriate choice, often requiring a large number of function evaluations.
 Additionally, theoretical analysis supporting the numerical performance observed for these heuristics, in general, is not yet available.
 In the last decade, classes of derivative-free optimization methods have been developed and analyzed for multiobjective optimization.
-In fact, in a recent survey [36], multiobjective derivative-free optimization was considered as "an especially open avenue of future research".
+In fact, in a recent survey [37], multiobjective derivative-free optimization was considered as "an especially open avenue of future research".

-According to [19], in single-objective derivative-free optimization, three main classes of methods can be identified, for which generalizations to multiobjective optimization, that compute approximations to the complete Pareto front, have been proposed.
-The first, directional direct search, was generalized to multiobjective optimization with Direct Multisearch [21].
+According to [20], in single-objective derivative-free optimization, three main classes of methods can be identified, for which generalizations to multiobjective optimization, that compute approximations to the complete Pareto front, have been proposed.
+The first, directional direct search, was generalized to multiobjective optimization with Direct Multisearch [22].
 This algorithmic class showed to be competitive both in academic problems and in real applications, even when compared with derivative-based multiobjective optimization algorithms [2].
-BiMADS [9], MultiMADS [8], and DMulti-MADS [10] are other examples of algorithms of directional direct search type.
+BiMADS [9], MultiMADS [8], and DMulti-MADS [11] are other examples of algorithms of directional direct search type.

-The second class comprises trust-region methods based on quadratic polynomial interpolation models [23, 43].
-These algorithms take advantage of the Taylor-like bounds that can be established for the errors between these models and the components of the objective function, proceeding by minimizing each model by itself or using a scalarization approach [26] to aggregate models in a single-objective function to be minimized.
+The second class comprises trust-region methods based on quadratic polynomial interpolation models [24, 44].
+These algorithms take advantage of the Taylor-like bounds that can be established for the errors between these models and the components of the objective function, proceeding by minimizing each model by itself or using a scalarization approach [27] to aggregate models in a single-objective function to be minimized.

-The final class is a generalization of implicit filtering [34] for bound constrained multiobjective derivative-free optimization [18].
+The final class is a generalization of implicit filtering [35] for bound constrained multiobjective derivative-free optimization [19].
 At each iteration of the proposed algorithm, a simplex Jacobian is defined and used to compute an approximation to the multiobjective steepest descent direction, which is then explored in a line-search.